translate/pootle/docs/server/settings.rst

   Adding a custom function allows you to alter how words are counted.

-  .. warning:: Changing this function requires that you run
+  .. warning:: Changing this function requires that you recalculate the
-     :djadmin:`refresh_stats --calculate-wordcount <refresh_stats>` to
-     recalculate the associated wordcounts.
+     associated wordcounts.

 .. setting:: POOTLE_EXPORT_VIEW_LIMIT